Rights Of Individual Moral Agents Defined & Explained

 Rights protect the space in which reason functions.

-You have your own body, mind, needs, values, goals.
+You have your own body, mind, needs, values and goals.
+There is no such thing as a collective consciousness, stomach or bladder.

 Therefore your survival requirements cannot be collectivized.